Akunin: the battle in Russia will be played “between the television and the refrigerator”

 What mistakes has Europe made to arrive at the current situation?

 Western Europe’s worst mistake was to underestimate the importance of Ukraine, while Putin has understood it very well since 2014.
 This importance is that it is a country similar to Russia.
 If the West had decided to invest in Ukraine, to help it become a prosperous country, if it had brought something like a Marshall Plan to it, then today’s Russians would watch this neighboring state live better better, under a more democratic regime than theirs.
-Then they could no longer tolerate Putin.
+Then they might no longer tolerate Putin.
 The history of West Germany and East Germany would have repeated itself.
 The GDR fell because the East Germans got tired of seeing that the West Germans lived better.
-And Putin understood this so well that he did everything he could to turn Ukraine into a failed state.
+And Putin understood this so well that he did everything he might to turn Ukraine into a failed state.
 If the annexation of Crimea took place in 2014, it is because an uprising took place in Ukraine in December 2013.
-The Ukrainians expelled Putin’s puppet, and Putin got scared because he understood that the same thing could happen in Moscow.
+The Ukrainians expelled Putin’s puppet, and Putin got scared because he understood that the same thing might happen in Moscow.
 It’s contagious, and that’s why he started to punish Ukraine, to push it to its limits.
 That’s how we got to this situation.

 What do you think of the comments made by Ukrainian President Zelensky “If we disappear, then it will be Georgia, Moldova, the Baltic countries, Poland… They will go to the Berlin Wall”?